magma/magma/docs/readmes/orc8r/dev_minikube.md

 ### Optional: fluentd secrets

-To use fluentd on the minikube deployment, create additional fluentd secrets
+To use fluentd on the minikube deployment, create additional fluentd secrets :

+> Change `$domain` to the same domain as the base orc8r install, we used 'magma.test' in this guide

 ```bash
 cd ${CERTS_DIR}